 Typing your grandpa’s full name into Google is a strange feeling.
 It somehow formalises the relationship, in the same strange way you unformalise your relationship with school teachers after you leave, calling them Evelyn or Jim later in life.
 To me he was just “Grandpa” but to Google he has a title, two Christian names which I rarely heard as a boy, and a surname.
 He also belonged to a college at Durham University, St Chad’s and he earlier studied at Oxford.

 As the search engine returned a result I’d never seen before I was struck with excitement.
-10 years after his death a student had written a moving tribute to my grandfather, comparing his companionship and wisdom to candles in the dim light of winter.
+10 years after grandpa’s death a student had written a moving tribute to him, comparing his companionship and wisdom to candles in the dim light of winter.

 “He was very popular with the students, since he had a fine sense of humour, was extremely kind, very patient and gave wise advice when it was sought.
 He didn’t ever alter his convictions in search of popularity.
 Sometimes we neglect the wisdom that may come with age and we do so to our great detriment.”